-Mr. Chun talks more about fishing practices in the bay and states that not too much fishing occurs in the bay today.
+Mr. Chun talked more about fishing practices in the bay and stated that not too much fishing occurs in the bay today.
 Instead, people go to Wailua to fish.
-However, he maintains that people still gather limu and 'opihi inside the bay and go crabbing along the Hulē'ia River.
-He states:
+However, he maintained that people still gather limu and 'opihi inside the bay and go crabbing along the Hulē'ia River.
+He stated,